 Connect and format a USB flash drive

 To download and install the latest Boot Camp drivers for Windows, you need a 16 GB or larger USB 2 flash drive.
+(USB 3 flash drives don't work when installing Windows with Boot Camp.)
 It will be erased, so back up any of its data that you want to keep before continuing.

 - Start your Mac from macOS.
 If you're currently started from Windows, click the Boot Camp icon in the system tray and select the option to restart from macOS.